-- 60% Labs (breakdown above) - 20 % Midterm (covers first half of the course) - 20 % Final (covers second half of the course)
+60% Programming labs (breakdown as above)

+- 20 % Midterm (covers first half of the course) - 20 % Final (covers second half of the course)

-There is extra credit in many of the programming labs.
+There is extra credit in all of the programming labs.

 Your score in the course is the weighted average of your scores on each of the components.
 You can view all currently graded material, and your score, at any time on Canvas.
 Final grades are based on the course score (the weighted average), with the basic model being that the 90s are A territory, 80s are B territory, and so on.
 This model will be adapted toward lower thresholds if necessary based on overall class performance.
 That is, this is NOT a curved class.